jonsimonsen/Dart-stats/README.md

 -Write scores test cases.
 -Construct the score class using test-driven development.
+-Making copies of the darts before adding them to a score should be considered.
+This is especially true if the darts class is changed to be mutable.
 -Plan how to approach the design of the management app.